 The charges were listed as class 4 felonies, which are among the least serious felonies in Illinois.
 But convictions can still carry potential prison time of up to three years.

-“I’d be shocked if he spent one day in jail,” said Andrew Weisberg, a Chicago-based criminal attorney and a former Cook County prosecutor.
+“I’d be shocked if he spent one day in jail,” Andrew Weisberg, a Chicago-based criminal attorney and a former Cook County prosecutor, said in December.

 HOW UNIQUE IS IT FOR SUCH CHARGES TO BE BROUGHT?